VictoriaMetrics/VictoriaMetrics/docs/Troubleshooting.md

    are located in the same network with short network latency between them.
    `vminsert` packs incoming data into in-memory packets and sends them to `vmstorage` on-by-one.
    It waits until `vmstorage` returns back `ack` response before sending the next packet.
-   If the network latency between `vminsert` and `vmstorage` is big (for example, if they run in different datacenters), then this may become limiting factor for data ingestion speed.
+   If the network latency between `vminsert` and `vmstorage` is high (for example, if they run in different datacenters), then this may become limiting factor for data ingestion speed.

    The [official Grafana dashboard for cluster version of VictoriaMetrics](https://docs.victoriametrics.com/Cluster-VictoriaMetrics.html#monitoring) contain `connection saturation` graph for `vminsert` components.
-If this graph reaches 100%, then it is likely you have issues with network latency between `vminsert` and `vmstorage`.
+If this graph reaches 100% (1s), then it is likely you have issues with network latency between `vminsert` and `vmstorage`.
    Another possible issue for 100% connection saturation between `vminsert` and `vmstorage` is resource shortage at `vmstorage` nodes.
 In this case you need to increase amounts of available resources (CPU, RAM, disk IO) at `vmstorage` nodes or to add more `vmstorage` nodes to the cluster.

-5. Noisy neighboor.
-Make sure VictoriaMetrics components run in envirnoments without other resource-hungry apps.
+5. Noisy neighbor.
+Make sure VictoriaMetrics components run in an envirnoments without other resource-hungry apps.
    Such apps may steal RAM, CPU, disk IO and network bandwidth, which is needed for VictoriaMetrics components.
+   Issues like this are very hard to catch via [official Grafana dashboard for cluster version of VictoriaMetrics](https://docs.victoriametrics.com/Cluster-VictoriaMetrics.html#monitoring) and proper diagnosis would require checking resource usage on the instances where VictoriaMetrics runs.

 ## Slow queries

 Some queries may take more time and resources (CPU, RAM, network bandwidth) than others.
-VictoriaMetrics logs slow queries if their execution time exceeds the duration passed to `-search.logSlowQueryDuration` command-line flag.
+VictoriaMetrics logs slow queries if their execution time exceeds the duration passed to `-search.logSlowQueryDuration` command-line flag (5s by default).
 VictoriaMetrics also provides `/api/v1/status/top_queries` endpoint, which returns queries that took the most time to execute.
 See [these docs](https://docs.victoriametrics.com/#prometheus-querying-api-enhancements) for details.